amandaguglieri/hackinglife/docs/hackingapis/improper-assets-management.md

 ---
-title: "Testing for improper assets management"
+title: Testing for improper assets management
 author: amandaguglieri
 draft: false
 TableOfContents: true
 ---

+# Testing for improper assets management

 Testing for improper assets management is all about discovering unsupported and non-production versions of an API.